cssnr/cssnr.github.io/README.md

 For more information join us on Discord: https://discord.gg/wXy6m2X8wY

-## Development
+# Development

 Install Jekyll: https://jekyllrb.com/docs/installation/

 Run: `jekyll serve -s src -o`

-This will build the site from the `src` directory, open it in your browser, watch for file changes, automatically rebuild the site and refresh the site in your browser; enjoy =)
+This will build the site from the `src` directory, open it in your browser, watch for file changes, automatically rebuild the site and refresh the site in your browser; enjoy...

 For more information see `jekyll help` and `jekyll serve --help` or visit: https://jekyllrb.com/docs/